cschpc/student-cluster-competition-2024/Proposal/proposal.md

 HPE will provide training to the team regarding tuning the hardware, power management of the cluster, system initialization, system administration and also information about rebooting the system after shutdowns (e.g in case of an unexpected blackout).
 Additionally, we have a close relationship with AMD, and will be in contact with them about any sort of final tuning and information about getting the most out of the GPUs and CPUs in our use.

-Our main vendor partner, HPE, will cover the traveling costs for the team and will assist the team in assembling the system at the start of the conference.
+Our main vendor partner, HPE, will cover the traveling costs for the team.

 ## Team Preparation